karel-burda/timers/README.md

 * Timer that does some action periodically: `periodic`
 * Its asynchronous version `periodic_async`

-# Requirements
-* `timers` are implemented compatible with the C++11 standard and higher
-* Example usage and unit tests is implemented on top of the C++14, because it uses neat `std::chrono_literals` which makes time specifications easy and read-able
-* Example usage and unit tests are using CMake (3.0 and higher required)
-* On most systems, you'll probably need to link POSIX pthreads (`pthreads`)

-# Implementation Info
 Implemented using C++11 with the use of `std::conditional_variable`, `std::promise` and `std::async`.

 Client defines timer's action that should be of type `timers::callback`, thus `std::function<void()>`.